jamesgrams/guystation/README.md

 * The resolution is incorrect for a PIP video for N64.
 * PC games that install won't work in Samba mode unless the installed directory for Wine programs is also mapped.
 * m64py changes the Mupen64Plus dimensions when you use it.
-* EZ Controller Configuration for screenshot in Dolphin didn't work in-game until going to the Dolphin Hotkey settings and pressing OK once.
-It did load the key there, but it wasn't working in-game.
-* The descriptions under EZ Controller Configuration input fields aren't always accurate.
-* Allow multiple keys for browser EZ Controller Configuration.
 * Fit screen has some overflow when clicking it causes the button to wrap on small landscape screens.

 ## Credits and Special Thanks